Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Model calculation

-Figure~\ref{fig:riceMelevsGamma} (a) shows the nonreciprocal current $\sigma^{xxx}$ of the Rice--Mele model as a function of relaxation rate $\Gamma$ in the insulating case with $\mu=0$.
+Figure~\ref{fig:riceMelevsGamma} (a) shows the nonreciprocal current $\sigma^{xxx}$ as a function of relaxation rate $\Gamma$ for the semiconducting case ($\mu=0$).
 In the low temperature regime $\beta \Gamma \gg 2\pi$, the nonreciprocal current shows a quadratic dependence on $\Gamma$ for small $\Gamma$, as described by Eq.~\eqref{eq:lowTmpGammaSquared}.
 In the high temperature regime $\beta \Gamma \ll 2\pi$, the nonreciprocal current shows a linear dependence on $\Gamma$ for small $\Gamma$, as described by Eq.~\eqref{eq:highTmpGammaLinear}.
-On the other hand, Fig.~\ref{fig:riceMelevsGamma} (b) shows the nonreciprocal current $\sigma^{xxx}$ of the Rice--Mele model as a function of relaxation rate $\Gamma$ in the metallic case with $\mu=0.15t_0$.
+On the other hand, Fig.~\ref{fig:riceMelevsGamma} (b) shows the nonreciprocal current $\sigma^{xxx}$ as a function of relaxation rate $\Gamma$ with the chemical potential in the conduction band $\mu=0.15t_0$.
 In this case, the nonreciprocal current shows a linear dependence on $\Gamma$ for small $\Gamma$ at any temperature.